 Machine-to-machine authentication often starts with static API keys.
 They're easy to implement and get the job done when you're building early-stage APIs.
 But when you're preparing to support large-scale integrations, especially under evolving standards like MCP, static credentials quickly become a liability.
+The MCP ecosystem requires secure authentication and authorization mechanisms to ensure interoperability and safe access across distributed systems.

 API keys are static tokens passed in headers.
 That’s their strength and their biggest weakness.
 Once issued, they stay valid forever, unless someone revokes or rotates them manually.